Things to Do

 Bicycles are allowed on park roads, but not on single-track trails.
 The 5.4-mile ride from Needle Rock Visitor Center to Orchard Creek and back is particularly scenic.
 As you pedal your way up and down 900 feet of elevation gain and loss, you’ll venture into grasslands, forests, and deep canyons, with splendid views of the coast.
 You might also spot some of the park’s Roosevelt elk.
 For safety, please keep your distance .

 At 2 miles, Usal Beach is the longest stretch of sand in the park and rewards explorers with a waterfall at the north end.
 (Low tide only.)
-Birdwatching, surf-fishing, and abalone diving are possible, usually without crowds.
+Birdwatching, and surf-fishing are possible, usually without crowds.
 The water is cold, so if you plan to go in, bring a wetsuit.
 For $25, you can camp in the meadow at Usal Beach Campground (first come, first served).
 Services are minimal: Bring your own toilet paper and drinking water, and haul out your own trash.

 Usal Road is for people who don’t mind bone-jarring challenges.
 Author Jack London and his wife are said to have survived it in a horse-drawn carriage.
 If you value your muffler, allow at least 2 hours to complete the unpaved 20-mile journey from Four Corners to Usal Campground.
 A four-wheel drive vehicle is highly recommended.
 The road is closed in the rainy season.